-Quality of pace Pace Rhythm/contact Suppleness Regularity of strides Medium walk Light and steady contact Line of nose in front of the vertical Elasticity Swinging back free of A1 10% tension Activity Activity Forward energy generated from the hind legs Energetic and active strides A2 10% ] Straightness Correctly bent on the circle Vault ability of the horse Submission Submission Regularity Attention and confidence Acceptance of bridle Acceptance and responsiveness to lunger's aids Faults in pace (trotting, A3 30% stopping etc) Circling Consistency and accuracy of circle shape Lunging Correct aids Appropriate use of whip Lunge line is straight demonstrating contact Stationery lunger Good posture of lunger A4 30% General Entry, Salute and trot round Entry and salute correct (lunger, horse and vaulter/s Horse demonstrates good behaviour Correct and active trot Presentation and equipment A5 20%
+Quality of pace Pace .
+Activity .
+Rhythm/contact .
+Suppleness Activity Regularity of strides Medium walk Light and steady contact Line of nose in front of the vertical Elasticity Swinging back free of tension Forward energy generated from the hind legs Energetic and active A1 .
+10% Straightness Strides Correctly bent on the circle 1.
+Vault ability of the horse Submission Submission Attention and confidence Acceptance of bridle Acceptance and responsiveness to lunger's aids A3 .
+30% Regularity Circling Faults in pace (trotting, stopping etc) Consistency and accuracy of circle shape] . .
+Lunging · Correct aids Appropriate use of whip Lunge line is straight demonstrating contact Stationery lunger Good posture of lunger A4 30% General Entry, Salute and trot round Entry and salute correct (lunger, horse and vaulter/s Horse demonstrates good behaviour Correct and active trot Presentation and equipment A5 20%